The Three Musketeers (2009 TV series): Others

 Husband of Constance and owner of the house in which the musketeers live and informs Richelieu how they behave.
 He is a man who tries to please everyone and is sly and vulgar but sometimes behaves superhumanly because of his deep love to Constance.
-He is commended as a honorary citizen of Paris for his crossing the Channel using washtub.
+He is commended as an honorary citizen of Paris for his crossing the Channel using washtub.